lmmendes/ink.insertcoin.dev/_posts/2020-11-30-asdf-a-runtime-to-rule-them-all.md

 [asdf-plugins]: https://github.com/asdf-vm/asdf-plugins
 [tool-versions]: https://asdf-vm.com/#/core-configuration

-Currently I'm running multiple versions of multiple runtimes on my machine, eg: OpenJDK 8, 14 then ruby 2.7.0 and nodejs verions 8 and 12.
+Currently I'm running multiple versions of multiple runtimes on my machine, eg: OpenJDK 8, 14 then ruby 2.7.0 and NodeJS versions 8 and 12.

-Normaly for each one of them I would use a specific runtime version manager, for example for Java I would use [sdkman][sdkman], for ruby a couple years ago I replaced [rvm][rvm] with [rbenv][rbenv] and for NodeJS I simply went with [nvm][nvm].
+Normally for each one of them I would use a specific runtime version manager, for example for Java I would use [sdkman][sdkman], for ruby a couple years ago I replaced [rvm][rvm] with [rbenv][rbenv] and for NodeJS I simply went with [nvm][nvm].

-The main pain of using 3 runtime managers is the need to learn their diferent CLIs and nuances; With [rvm][rvm] and [rbenv][rbenv] you can choose a version of ruby per project by placing in the root of the folder a `.ruby-version` file stating the version to use, [nvm][nvm] also allowed this using `.nvmrc` and so on, but now this is water under the bridge.
+The main pain of using 3 runtime managers is the need to learn their different CLIs and nuances; With [rvm][rvm] and [rbenv][rbenv] you can choose a version of ruby per project by placing in the root of the folder a `.ruby-version` file stating the version to use, [nvm][nvm] also allowed this using `.nvmrc` and so on, but now this is water under the bridge.

 <!--more-->